Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Experiments and Results

-\paragraph{ \textbf{Proof-Of-Concept}}
+where $s$ is the number of samples in bin $B_{v}$.
+For a perfect calibrated model ECE and MCE both equal 0.
+To calculate the reliability diagrams and calibration errors, we adopted an adaptive binning strategy~\citep{ding2020revisiting} that depends on fixable intervals in the calculations.
+This strategy is more accurate than using fixed intervals~\citep{ding2020revisiting}.
+Practically, we can realize the intervals used from the figure itself.
+For example, the width of the bars in figures \ref{figRD} and \ref{figRD20} represents the ranges used to calculate ECE and MCE.

+\subsection{Proof-Of-Concept}

-We first validated \verb!FedPerl! on CIFAR-10 and FMNIST datasets and compare it with all baselines.
-To have a fair comparison with FedMatch~\cite{jeong2020federated}, we follow their experimental setup and report the results in Table~\ref{tabelFedMatchDetails}. \verb!FedPerl! significantly outperforms FedMatch~\cite{jeong2020federated} in all experiments demonstrating the effectiveness of our similarity measure (Sec~\ref{method:BC}) without additional complexity, e.g., weight decomposition~\cite{jeong2020federated}.
-Moreover, \verb!FedPerl! reaches the local fully supervised for FMNIST dataset.
-Besides, \textit{peers anonymization} (PA) boosts the performance while preserving the privacy at low communication cost.
-Re-implementing FedMatch in PyTorch was not straightforward, so we decided to proceed without it in our next experiments.
+First, we show proof of concept of our method on CIFAR-10 and FMNIST datasets and compare it with \verb!FedMatch!~\citep{jeong2020federated}; a very recent work of \verb!SSFL!.
+To have a fair comparison, we follow the codebases and the experimental setup they used.
+The results, reported in Table~\ref{tabelFedMatchDetails}, show that \verb!FedPerl! outperforms \verb!FedMatch!~\citep{jeong2020federated} in all experiments setup indicating the effectiveness of our method on finding the similarity (Sec~\ref{method:BC}), without introducing extra complexity, e.g., weight decomposition~\citep{jeong2020federated}.
+Additionally, our \textit{peers anonymization} (PA) improves the accuracy and privacy at a low communication cost.
+Note that PA employs one anonymized peer while \verb!FedMatch! uses two clients in the training. {Interestingly, the FMNIST dataset results show that our method outperforms \verb!FedProx-SL!, which is inconsistent with the CIFAR10 dataset results.
+Although, these results are not comparable because \verb!FedProx-SL! results were taken from the original paper, whereas \verb!FedPerl! results were generated by our environment.
+Yet, this could be attributed to the fact that FMNIST images are much simpler than the ones in CIFAR10 yielding more robust similarities and hence producing more accurate pseudo labels.}